-Even today, Greek parents will often name a child after his or her grandparent, which actually finds its roots all the way back in ancient times.
-Another way in which contemporary Greek naming customs are similar to thousands of years ago is seen through female names, which often are simply male names with a female suffix added to them.
+Even to this day, Greek parents will often name a child after his or her grandparent, which actually finds its roots all the way back to ancient times.
+Another way in which contemporary Greek naming customs are similar to those from thousands of years ago is seen through female names, which often are simply male names with a female suffix added to them.

-In Ancient Greece, many popular names were bestowed based on characteristics, both physical and moral, that the child was thought to have — or at least the parents hoped they would have.
-Common names were “Nikomachos”, meaning battle winner, or “Xanthos,” meaning blonde.
+In ancient Greece, many popular names were bestowed based on characteristics, both physical and moral, that the child was thought to have, or that the parents at least hoped their children would possess.
+Common names were “Nikomachos,” meaning battle winner, or “Xanthos,” meaning blonde.

 Names over the centuries

-The habit of naming children after saints led to the establishment of name days, wherein those who have names associated with saints celebrate the feast day — usually the day the saint died — almost like birthdays across Greece.
+Across Greece, the habit of naming children after saints led to the establishment of name days wherein those who have names associated with saints celebrate the feast day (usually the day the saint died) similar to the way birthdays are celebrated elsewhere.

-The now extremely common phenomenon of naming children using ancient names actually developed very recently in Greece.
+The now common phenomenon of giving children ancient names actually developed very recently in Greece.

 Clearly, Greek naming customs have developed along different lines since ancient times, but there is also a lot of evidence showing that many traditions from thousands of years ago continue to this day.